boltynet/boltynet.github.io/_posts/2015-10-17-how-to-change-the-oil-in-your-sv650.markdown

 title: "How To Change the Oil In Your SV650"
 date: 2015-10-17 16:30:00 -0700
 tags: [ wrenching, sv650 ]
-description: 'Do you take your bike to a dealership to get your oil changed?
+description: "Do you take your bike to a dealership to get your oil changed?
 Does the sticker shock make your eyes water?
-Well cry no more, because after you finish reading this guide, you'll know everything you need to keep your engine bits lubricated and your wallet fat and happy.'
+Well cry no more, because after you finish reading this guide, you'll know everything you need to keep your engine bits lubricated and your wallet fat and happy."
 comments: true
 ---